getyoti/yoti-java-sdk/README.md

 #### How To Fix

-This method has been market as deprecated from version `1.2` and is likely to be removed in version `2.0` since it has never functioned as intended.
+This method has been marked as deprecated from version `1.2` and is likely to be removed in version `2.0` since it has never functioned as intended.

 An additional convenience method has been added to perform this functionality instead: